Minister of Agriculture, Forestry and Fisheries (Japan)

 The Minister of Agriculture, Forestry and Fisheries (農林水産大臣, Nourin-Suisan Daijin) is a member of the Cabinet of Japan and is the leader and chief executive of the Ministry of Agriculture, Forestry and Fisheries.
 The minister is nominated by the Prime Minister of Japan and is appointed by the Emperor of Japan.

-The current minister is Norikazu Suzuki, who took office on 21 October 2025.
+The current minister is Kazuo Yana, who took office on 17 September 2026.